Contact

 Connect4Education

 Intellivets was founded in 2018 by Dr. KimMi Whitehead, VMD, DACVECC, a veterinary criticalist.
-Intellivets is passionate about empowering veterinarians and pet owners by transforming how they access specialized pet care through telehealth technologies.
+Intellivets empowers veterinarians and pet owners by transforming by connecting them with specialized pet care through telehealth.
 Intellivets builds custom telehealth platform solutions for hospitals and specialists, allowing them to offer virtual veterinary services.

-Connect For Education (C4E) is a full service web-based course publisher and was incorporated in 2001 with the goal of becoming the most effective Constant Learning Companion for teachers and students.
+Connect For Education (C4E) is a full service web-based course publisher with the goal of becoming the most effective Constant Learning Companion for teachers and students.
 This ambition was driven by a passion for education and the conviction that the smart application of technology profoundly impacts how people teach and learn.
 We stand by four guiding principles:

 1. Creating products that integrate powerful technology and great content